johndpope/LangKit/README.md

 ## Requirements

 * Swift 3.0-dev 04/12/16 build (`DEVELOPMENT-SNAPSHOT-2016-04-12-a`)
-  - swiftenv is strongly recommended for managing multiple versions of Swift
+  - `swiftenv` is strongly recommended as a Swift version manager

 ## Instructions